-Unlike some towns, Industry - New Vineyard isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Industry - New Vineyard are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Industry - New Vineyard is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Industry - New Vineyard is a town of service providers, professionals, and construction workers and builders.
 There are especially a lot of people living in Industry - New Vineyard who work in office and administrative support (9.45%), management occupations (9.25%), and teaching (7.39%).

 A relatively large number of people in Industry - New Vineyard telecommute to their jobs.
 Overall, about 12.27% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.